AbelCouto/KNN_Mushroom_Classifier/README.md

 * This dataset originally taken from [Kaggle](https://www.kaggle.com/datasets/uciml/mushroom-classification), contains hypothetical samples of 23 gilled mushrooms.
 * Heat-map was used to asses feature importance of mushrooms
-* Using KNN, the scope of the project is to classify mushrooms based on 22 features on whether they are poisonous or not.
+* Using KNN, the scope of the project was to classify mushrooms based on 22 features on whether they are poisonous or not.
 *One-hot encoding was used to transform categorical data into numerical.
 *Different Ks were used to asses performance, when the value of K was set between 1 and 5, the accuracy levels were at 100%.
 * The 5-fold method was used to Cross validate the performance of the model, leading to a decrease of 8% when looking at the mean score.